2718e/codetest-chessboard/devlog.md

 - SHould the move validator check if the move fails to get the player out of check

 (this all might be out of scope for the exercise though...)

+...

+is the check for limiting number of pawns method correct - this test can pass even though there is nothing in the code to limit how many pawns